 - Copyright © All rights reserved.
-This document and its intellectual content remains the intellectual property of JOHNSTONE McGEE & GANDY PTY LTD (JMG).
+This document and its intellectual content remains the intellectual property of JOHNSTONE McGEE & - GANDY PTY LTD (JMG).
 ABN 76 473 834 852 ACN 009 547 139 The recipient client is licensed to use this document for its commissioned purpose subject to authorisation per 3. below.
-Unlicensed use - The recipient client is licensed to use this document for its commissioned purpose subject to authorisation per 3. below.
 Unlicensed use is prohibited.
 Unlicensed parties may not copy, reproduce or retransmit this document or any part of this document without JMG's prior written permission.
-Amendment of this document is prohibited by any party other than JMG. - 3.
-This document must be signed "Approved" by JMG to authorise it for use.
+Amendment of this document is prohibited by any party other than JMG. - This document must be signed "Approved" by JMG to authorise it for use.
 JMG accept no liability whatsoever for unauthorised or unlicensed use. - Electronic files must be scanned and verified virus free by the receiver.
-JMG accept no responsibility for loss or damage caused by the use of files containing viruses. - 5.
-This document must only be reproduced and/or distributed in full colour.
+JMG accept no responsibility for loss or damage caused by the use of files containing viruses. - This document must only be reproduced and/or distributed in full colour.
 JMG accepts no liability arising from failure to comply with this requirement.